pingcap/docs-cn/system-variables.md

 - Scope: INSTANCE
 - Default value: `60`
 - Range: `[10, 2147483647]`
+- Unit: Seconds
 - This variable is used to set the threshold value that determines whether to print expensive query logs.
-The unit is second.
 The difference between expensive query logs and slow query logs is:
     - Slow logs are printed after the statement is executed.
     - Expensive query logs print the statements that are being executed, with execution time exceeding the threshold value, and their related information.